naobservatory/mgs-pipeline/README.md

 ## Status

-As of 2023-04-12, handles the data from nine papers.
+As of 2023-04-12, handles the data from nine deliveries.
 Currently only handles short-read paired-end data.

 ## Working with the output